AqwamCreates/MatrixL/docs/index.md

 # Welcome to Aqwam's MatrixL Library!

-MatrixL is a matrix library for Roblox.
+MatrixL is a matrix library for Lua.

 Although there are other matrix libraries available, this was created to avoid legal issues when creating [DataPredict](https://github.com/AqwamCreates/DataPredict) library.